shinsenter/php/src/servers/fpm-apache/README.md

 ### The document root

-You can choose your own path for the document root by using the environment variable `$WEBHOME`.
+By default, your application will be placed in the `/var/www/html` directory of the Docker container, also known as the document root.
+However, if you want to change the location of your application, you can simply adjust the `WEBHOME` environment variable.

 ```Dockerfile
 ENV WEBHOME="/var/www/html"
 ```

-> The default document root is set to `/var/www/html`, and your application must be copied or mounted to this path.

-> Sometimes you may wish to change the default document directory of Apache, for example if the `index.php` is placed in a `public` directory within the `$WEBHOME` path, you also can change it using an environment variable called `$APACHE_DOCUMENT_ROOT`.
+If you have your `index.php` file located in a `public` directory within your `$WEBHOME` path, you can also change the default document directory of Apache by using the `$APACHE_DOCUMENT_ROOT` environment variable.

 ```Dockerfile
 ENV APACHE_DOCUMENT_ROOT="/public"
 ```

-After changing the `$WEBHOME` variable, you also have to change your default working directory by adding these lines to the bottom of your `Dockerfile`:
+But don't forget, after changing this variable, you'll also need to update your default working directory in the Dockerfile.
+No worries, it's easy to do!
+Just add a couple of lines to the bottom of your Dockerfile and you're good to go:

 ```
 # sets the working directory